Sleeprived/squinks-arcade/README.md

   hook) is only needed when the service worker's own logic changes; it retires the old cache cleanly and the open page reloads itself once to pick it up.

-### Data & storage

-All progress is stored in your browser's `localStorage` under keys namespaced `squinks.<game>.<field>` (e.g. `squinks.snake.best`, `squinks.blackjack.chips`, `squinks.theme`).
-There is no account, server, cookie, or cloud sync — clearing the browser's site data (or "Reset all arcade data") erases it.
-Stored values are parsed defensively: a missing or corrupted value falls back to a safe default instead of breaking a game.

 ### Game rules of note